-Welcome to Catalina 22 University, a place where Catalina 22 owners can quickly learn more about the Catalina 22 and the Catalina 22 National Sailing Association (C22NSA).
+Welcome to Catalina 22 University where you may learn more about the Catalina 22 and the Catalina 22 National Sailing Association.

 Published in 1997 by Gene Ferguson, Editor (1997-2014)